 Optional Thickener – if your gravy is too thin

-- With your Instant Pot on saute mode add 1 tbsp olive oil and 1 tbsp butter.
+- With your Instant Pot on saute mode add 1 tablespoon olive oil and 1 tablespoon butter.
 Saute the onions just until they start to brown and caramelize.

 - Add the garlic cloves, rosemary, bay leaf, kosher salt, and peppercorns.
 Pour in the chicken broth and deglaze the pot by scraping up all the browned bits from the bottom.